 Vantage also operates exclusive charters on the Douro River in Portugal, and its small-ship voyages feature chartered vessels (most are exclusive charters) operated by companies such as Hurtigruten, Pandaw and Variety Cruises.
 These range from boutique-style luxury yachts to expedition vessels.

-On Vantage's riverboats, the line maintains a 4:1 guest-to-staff ratio.
-Cruises are relatively all-inclusive, with free shipwide Wi-Fi, sightseeing tours, meals and onboard entertainment included.
+Vantage maintains a 4:1 guest-to-staff ratio on its riverboats.
+Most cruises offer free ship-wide Wi-Fi, included sightseeing tours, meals, beer and wine with dinner and onboard entertainment included in the price of the cruise.
 Meals onboard are one sitting with open seating.
-All ships have panoramic lounges and sun decks, and are nonsmoking throughout the interior, with a designated smoking area on the open-air Solaris Deck.
+All ships have panoramic lounges and sun decks, and are nonsmoking throughout the interior, with a designated smoking area at the rear of each vessel on the open-air deck.

-By the end of 2013, Vantage will own four riverboats, each with solo accommodations, French balconies in 78 percent of the cabins and a luxurious 250- to 330-square-foot Owner's Suite with a well-stocked minibar and separate bedroom area.
+Vantage owns four riverboats, each with custom-built solo accommodations, French balconies in 78 percent of the cabins and a luxurious 250- to 330-square-foot Owner's Suite with a well-stocked minibar and separate bedroom area.
 Standard and Deluxe cabins are furnished with twin beds that convert to double size (queen for the Owner's Suite).
 All cabins provide outside views and are equipped with TV, safe and hair dryer.
 They also come with entertainment-on-demand systems offering movies as well as access to many U.S. television channels such as MSNBC, CNN, Discovery, The Weather Channel and more.
 The features include real-time GPS tracking of the ship's journey.

-Program directors with local expertise accompany each trip.
-The Cultural Connections programs promises in-depth experiences in each country visited through lectures, special meals, home visits, receptions, performances and participation in local activities.
-A special feature on excursions is the free use of headphones for each passenger to ensure they can hear the guide clearly.
+The line's Cultural Connections programs promise in-depth experiences in each country visited through lectures, special meals, home visits, receptions, performances and participation in local activities.
+During walking tours and excursions, Vantage provides free headphones to ensure passengers can clearly hear the commentary, instructions and lectures.